 In 2016, the Community Foundation partnered with nonprofit Vision To Learn to pilot a mobile vision clinic aimed at improving kids’ vision to help them succeed in school.
 The pilot program included eight Title I schools — five in Dubuque and three in Jackson County.
-Students were identified as needing an exam from their fall school vision screenings, and nearly 180 students were examined on the mobile clinic.
-Of those examined, 91 received prescriptions for glasses and 18 were referred on for further vision care.
+Fall school vision screenings identified students who needed an exam, leading to nearly 180 students receiving vision exams on the mobile clinic.
+Of those, 91 received prescriptions for glasses and 18 were referred on for further vision care.
 Each student who received a prescription was given two free pairs of glasses — one to keep at school and one to keep at home.
-The pilot project was made possible by donations from Vision To Learn and Theisen’s Home*Farm*Auto, with additional support from CFGD and the Community Foundation of Jackson County.

 In 2017, the program expanded to serve 43 schools in Northeast Iowa where it connected 540 students to two free pairs of glasses.
 The program is made possible by support from Vision To Learn, Theisen’s Home*Farm*Auto, Klauer Optical, the Community Foundations of Greater Dubuque and Jackson County, and Steve and Elaine Kahler.